src-d/lookout/README.md

     ```

 1. Initialize the database.<br />
-    The following command will work for the PostgreSQL created by `docker-compose` as explained above; otherwise you might need to define the use connection string to PostgreSQL database; use `-h` to see other options.
+    The following command will work for the PostgreSQL created by `docker-compose` as explained above; otherwise, you might need to define the use connection string to PostgreSQL database; use `-h` to see other options.

     ```bash
     $ lookoutd migrate